 Have you heard the news?
-There is a new inclusive yoga studio and holistic healing space in Port Orchard, Washington (Towne Square- 1700 SE Mile Hill Road Suite 240).
+There is an inclusive yoga studio and holistic healing space in Port Orchard, Washington (Towne Square- 1700 SE Mile Hill Road Suite 240).
 It is a different type of yoga studio, founded by a different type of yogi.
 What exactly does that mean?
 Well, here are a few of the differences that you will experience in our studio.

 *Specialize in Yes– There is this idea here in the West that yoga is for the thin and fit.
 I believe yoga is for everybody, not just the fit able bodied, because of this foundation core belief, we specialize in yes.
 Modifications and props are woven through the practice mindfully, not as a second best suggestion.
 Teaching in levels and with modifications allows everyone to get the practice they need.
 Props help support us by lifting the floor up to us or helping us go deeper in a pose.